lukeestanton/crash-compass-v2/README.md

 # Crash Compass V2

-Crash Compass is an AI-powered economic forecasting tool that predicts the probability of a US recession in real-time.
+Crash Compass is a ML-powered economic forecasting tool that predicts the probability of a US recession in real-time.

 By analyzing over 60 years of historical data from the Federal Reserve, Bureau of Labor Statistics, and Treasury, the machine learning model identifies subtle warning signs and healthy signals to provide a daily "Stability Outlook" score.